frenkxs/open-brussels/README.md

 Separate tags for French and Dutch names (option 3) for all places offer the most systematic approach.
 Alas, to describe each node in the map with these language-specific keys, we need additional information.
 We don't know both the French and Dutch names for all cities and streets in the dataset, and we don't know the language region they are in.
 Lastly, it is not particularly popular practice among the users: of all the nodes with cities and streets, only 8% (for cities) and 1% (for streets) have separate tags for French and Dutch names.

 To bring some consistency into this chaos, I opted for a more realistic (and less ambitious) approach.
 I changed the value for cities and streets in cases where I could find the name of a city or a street in both French and Dutch (ie. there is at least one tag that contains both names, as in: `<tag k="addr:city" v="Bruxelles - Brussel"/>`).
-In those cases, the functions ‘build_dict’ and fix_osm check each tag with city and street and change their value to the bilingual form.
+In those cases, the functions `build_dict` and `fix_osm` check each tag with city and street and change their value to the bilingual form.

 However, cities and streets that exist in the dataset only in French or in Dutch (or indeed that are sometimes registered in French and sometimes in Dutch but never in both languages) remained unchanged.
 After thorough investigation of the dataset, I don't think there are many cases like this, but I cannot be certain.
 I would need to match the French and Dutch of each particular city, using a list of all streets and cities in the map with their French and Dutch names.
 I don't have such a list.

 #### Misspellings and typos
 There were also a few typos, inconsistent spellings and other irregularities in the names of street and cities.
-I created a list of these cases based on previous exploration (see cleaning_brussels.ipynb).
+I created a list of these cases based on previous exploration (see `cleaning_brussels.ipynb`).

 ##### Cities
 I printed out a list of all cities in the dataset and inspected them manually to see if there were some duplicate spellings and other problems.

-Examples of the inconsistencies for cities (the full list is in cleaning_brussels.ipynb):
+Examples of the inconsistencies for cities (the full list is in `cleaning_brussels.ipynb`):

 ```xml
 <tag k="addr:city" v="Heist-Op-Den-Berg">